citusdata/citus_docs/aboutcitus/concepts.rst

 Here the rows of ``table`` are stored in tables ``table_1001``, ``table_1002`` etc on the workers.
 The component worker tables are called *shards*.

 Citus runs not only SQL but DDL statements throughout a cluster, so changing the schema of a distributed table cascades to update all the table's shards across workers.

-See :ref:`ddl`.
+To learn how to create a distributed table, see :ref:`ddl`.

 Distribution Column
 !!!!!!!!!!!!!!!!!!!